 A: Yes, that’s my job as the Metro writer in residence.
 Please limit your submissions to 5 pages (12 point font, single-sided and double-spaced).

 Q: How do I submit my writing sample?

 A: Please contact me first.
 The best way to reach me is through email at email@example.com or metrowir.com.
 You can also leave a voicemail at (780) 240-1194.
 The easiest way to send me material is via email.

 Q: What are your office hours?
 Can I drop in?

-A: My hours will vary from month to month.
-I’ll post them on my door or post them on this webpage.
-Your best bet of getting a meeting is to email or call ahead.
+A: My hours will vary from month to month, but I will be in every Tuesday and Thursday from 1–4pm.
+I’ll post my final schedule on my door or post them on this website.
+Your best bet for getting a meeting is to email or call ahead.

 Q: What kind of writing can I send you?

 A: I’m happy to read anything you’re willing to submit.
-It doesn’t matter if you’re six, sixteen or sixty, you can send me your work.
-I’m open to reading any genre, but keep in mind that I’ll probably give the most constructive feedback in my areas of expertise: theatre, radio, television and kids fiction.
-If you want to get a sense of what I write, please visit my website (martychan.com) or check out one of my books from the library.
+I’m open to reading any genre, but please keep in mind that I’ll probably give the most constructive feedback in my areas of expertise: fiction, books for families, the short story, poetry, and creative non fiction.
+If you want to get a sense of what I write, please visit my website (richardvancamp.com) or check out one of my books from the library.